 The more we understand about the mind, the more we realize how powerful our beliefs and thoughts are.
 Tools like hypnosis and meditation, which once seemed like whacky, woo woo practices, are now working their way into the mainstream.
 Doctors, CEOS, sports teams, and anyone who wants a mental edge, are all utilizing hypnosis to gain more control over their minds.

-I want to take a few minutes to explain hypnosis to you, and how it can be used to help people become happy healthy non-smokers.
+I want to take a few minutes to explain stop smoking hypnotherapy to you, and how it can be used to help people become happy healthy non-smokers.

-You’ve probably tried a lot of different ways to stop smoking.
+You’ve probably tried a lot of different ways to stop smoking cold turkey, or to stop vaping.
 Maybe patches, gum, or even one of the available medications.
 I have seen many people over the years and helped them stop smoking, and I’m a former pack and a half a day smoker myself.
 So believe me, I’ve tried and seen everything.

 When I smoked, I would put the patch on, but I still wanted to smoke.
 Even though I was getting all the nicotine I needed.
 You’ve probably noticed that yourself.
 I have clients who are very heavy smokers and work jobs where they spend 24-48 hours every week not smoking because their job demands that they don’t smoke for that length of time.
 They’re actually withdrawn from nicotine by the time they finish a shift.
 And they’re fine.
 But it’s the mental aspect of smoking that really drives us.